Keisi8/Keisi8.github.io/README.md

 ## Reflections & Learnings

-**What surprised me:** How intuitive and fast n8n is once you get the hang of it.
-The visual node structure makes it easy to reason about data flow, and most steps came together quickly once the core logic was clear.
+**Meaningful impact can be achieved with low-code, well-scoped automation:** Each step in this workflow is simple: receive data, call an API, parse a response, write a row.
+The power comes from connecting them together.
+Low-code tools like n8n make that accessible in a quick and scalable manner.
+This is based on the assumption that the entire tech stack in the automation is compliant and offers API connection capabilities.

-**What I would do differently in a real company environment:** I would not instruct the LLM on platform modules directly in the system prompt.
-Instead, I would connect it to a retrieval layer or a pre-existing internal knowledge base — many companies are already building these as part of their customer service automation stack.
-This would make the suggestions more accurate and reduce maintenance overhead when the product changes.
+**Hard-coded context doesn't scale:** In a real company, I would connect the LLM to a retrieval layer or internal knowledge base rather than instructing it on modules directly.
+This makes suggestions more accurate and reduces maintenance when the product evolves.

-**What this workflow solves:** It goes hand in hand with an automated customer service agent.
-If one does not already exist, it cuts manual triage work and reduces the mental load on customer service agents to diagnose and route tickets.
-The spike detector adds a strategic layer for CX operations managers to track recurring issues that may need deeper resolution beyond a one-off fix.
+**The workflow's value is in the layer it adds:** It goes hand in hand with an automated customer service agent.
+It cuts manual triage work and reduces the mental load on agents to diagnose and route tickets.
+The spike detector adds an additional layer for CX ops managers to investigate recurring issues.

-**Next iteration:** Further development of the alerts layer to extract richer insights — for example, trending issue summaries per module, week-on-week comparisons, or escalation recommendations.
-Connecting to a real ITSM system via its native API would be the first production step.
+**The alerting layer has room to grow:** The next iteration would explore richer insights such as trending issue summaries per module, week-on-week comparisons, or escalation recommendations.

+**Data protection goes beyond the database:** This project used synthetic data only, and no real customer information was processed.
+In production, replacing Google Sheets with an enterprise database handles storage security, but data protection responsibilities don't stop there.
+User access rights, collection of only the essential data, retention policies, and a Data Protection Impact Assessment must be implemented before actual customer data is collected or processed through new tools.
+The LLM processing step requires particular attention.
+Ticket content sent to an external API provider may include personal data, requiring additional checks and agreements before establishing a connection.
+Credentials in this project are stored in n8n's encrypted credential manager with OAuth scoped to the minimum required permissions.

 ---